 The treatment for a CAUTI is two-fold.
 Firstly, your doctor will prescribe oral antibiotics to treat the infection.
 If you have a severe case of CAUTI, your doctor might choose to give you antibiotics intravenously.
 Apart from this, your doctor might also recommend antispasmodic medications to reduce bladder spasms and pain.

 Secondly, your doctor will ask you to change the catheter and clean your penile skin every day.
 The problem, however, is that an indwelling catheter or a condom catheter – no matter how frequently changed – can still increase the risk of a CAUTI due to their very design.
-These catheters allow your penile skin to come into contact with urine, as a result of which you might develop an infection.
+These catheters allow your penile skin to come into contact with urine.
+And as a result, you might develop an infection.

 To avoid such problems, you can switch to Men’s Liberty, which is a safer, more effective, and more reliable alternative to indwelling catheters and traditional external catheters.
 Thousands of men have already experienced the sense of freedom, comfort, and personal confidence that Men’s Liberty provides when you have UI incontinence.

 How Does Men’s Liberty Differ From Other Urine Collection Devices?